-- 2. Wash the yam, pierce it once or twice with a fork, and roast it until it is completely soft, about 45 minutes (longer if you’ve got a very large yam).
-Allow it to cool slightly, then peel.
+- 2. Wash the yam, pierce it once or twice with a fork, and place it in a small roasting pan lined with foil.
+Roast it until completely soft, about 45 minutes (or longer if you’ve got a very large yam).
+Let it cool slightly, then peel.

-- 3. While the yam is roasting, chop the onion and saute it in the olive oil with a pinch of salt over medium-low heat, stirring often until it’s soft and browned, at least 20 minutes, longer if needed.
+- 3. While the yam is roasting, chop the onion and saute it in a skillet with the olive oil and a pinch of salt over medium-low heat, stirring often, until it’s soft and browned, at least 20 minutes, longer if needed.

-- 4. To make the soup, peel and slice the carrots, parsnips, and celery root and combine them in a medium soup pot with about 3 cups water, 1 teaspoon salt, the honey, and the spices.
-Simmer the vegetables, covered, until they are completely tender, about half an hour.
+- 4. Peel and slice the carrots, parsnips, and celery root and toss them in a soup pot with about 3 cups water, 1 teaspoon salt, the honey, and the spices.
+Simmer the vegetables, covered, until they are completely tender, about 30 minutes.
 Add the roasted yam and the onion as soon as they are ready, along with the vegetable broth, grated orange rind, and citrus juices.

-- 5. Puree the soup in a blender, in batches, or with an immersion blender until perfectly smooth.
+- 5. Puree the soup in batches in a blender or in the pot with an immersion blender until perfectly smooth.
 Return it to a clean pot, bring it back to a simmer, and taste it.
 Correct the seasoning with more salt or a little more lemon juice if needed.
-Stir in the butter at the end for a richer taste and silky texture—or leave it out if you prefer a vegan soup.
+Stir in the butter for a richer taste and silky texture—or leave it out if you prefer a vegan soup.

-- 6. Serve the soup with a drizzle of fresh olive oil on top, and for a really spectacular dish, drop a spoonful of dark red salsa in the center of each bowl.
-A salsa that is not hot, just mildly spicy and incredibly flavorful, is a splendid finish.
+- 6. Serve the soup with a drizzle of fresh olive oil on top.
+For a really spectacular dish, drop a spoonful of dark red salsa in the center of each bowl.
+(A salsa that is not hot, just mildly spicy, and incredibly flavorful, is a splendid finish.)